Protein Muffins

 • Preheat the oven to 180C/350F.
 Line a muffin tin with 8 muffin liners and set aside.

-• In a large mixing bowl, add your dry ingredients and mix well.
+• In a large mixing bowl, add your protein powder, almond flour, and baking powder, and mix well.
 Add your peanut butter and unsweetened applesauce and mix until fully combined.
 Fold through your chocolate chips.

 • Remove the muffins from the oven and allow them to cool for 5 minutes, before transferring to a wire rack to cool completely.